Class Material allows you to setup and prepare all the great content, allowed applications and configure your website restrictions for your class.

 Add a Label, Add a valid Website URL and toggle Removable setting to prevent the students from removing the Web Clip.
 Click Save.

 The Application Management section has two sections:

 1. Allowed Applications

 2. Class Apps (Only if configured by Admins)

 Allowed Applications allows you to define what applications your students can make use of during a class.
 Only the apps listed will be allowed when this class is active.
 In this case the applications are most likely on the students devices.

 Class Apps are apps configured by your school admin before your class sessions.
 These applications are normally defined as apps permitted for students to use during your classes.
 These can be set as automatically installed or self-install for the students.

 To see more detail on managing applications visit the Managing Your Student's Applications guide.

 Web Filter configurations are set up as part of your class restrictions to define what students can browse online.
 Once configured it is assigned to a set of students/devices so you can prohibit a user from accessing explicit content on that device/s.
-Web filter settings include; managing online content via category selection, channels and videos to blacklist(block) or whitelist(allow).
+Web filter settings include; managing online content via category selection, channels and videos to blocklist or allow list.

 To see more detail on setting up your Web Filter restrictions visit the Enable Web Filtering guide.